Browsing "News and Announcements"

 Sydney also has some of the best beaches you can find.
 If you plan to soak in some rays at the famous Bondi Beach, make sure you know that the climate in the southern hemisphere is the opposite of the northern hemisphere.
 Australia’s summer is in January and July and August is the coldest time of the year.
 Of course, their summers are much longer; you should expect about 8 months of sunshine.

 What makes Sydney great along with its unique attractions is that everyone speaks English.
-This may sound obvious but traveling to a strange country where everything is new takes some getting use to.
+This may sound obvious but travelling to a strange country where everything is new takes some getting use to.
 If you cannot understand anyone, it makes it even harder.
 Their version of English is different from Americans and different from those in England.
 It may take some getting use to but Australians may use the same words but they have different meanings than we are use to in the States.

 If you need help or have a question, you will find that Australians are quite warm and more than happy to help.
 I found that asking for help resulted in hours of conversations as we shared cultural differences and similarities.
 This is great vacation family destination where the sun always shines and the hospitality never ends.